 🥘 Ingredients

 All you need for this fabulous side dish is some mushrooms, onions, and flavor enhancers!
-Just a few basic ingredients combine to serve up this dish with huge flavor!
+Just a few basic ingredients combine to serve up this dish with a huge flavor!

 - 2 tablespoons Olive Oil (extra virgin)